gzhang2016/dma-v2-new/README.md

 ```

 ## Author
-* **Raghavendra Rao** - Author, Initial Framework design, contributor,Reviewer
+* **Raghavendra Rao** - Author, Initial Framework design

 ## Contributors
 * Raghavendra Rao

-Please read [contributing.md](dma-v2/contributing.md) for details on our code of conduct, and the process for submitting pull requests to EDB DMA project.
+Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to EDB DMA project.

 ## License
-This project is licensed under the EDB License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the EDB License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 * Inspired by Antlr4 Grammar